Sholde/Sholde/README.md

  - 🎓 Graduate of a Computer Science Degree

- - 🌱 I'm currently in 1st year in Master HPC
+ - 🌱 I'm currently in 1st year in Master HPCS

  # 📈 Github